 Navigating with CMPAS

 The project-based joint action approach permits members to retain ownership of their own power portfolio and hold contractual rights to specific quantities of power from specific resources.
-CMPAS works hard to help utilities achieve competively priced, individualized portfolios that optimizes locally-owned resources and unique load factors.
+CMPAS works hard to help utilities achieve competitively priced, individualized portfolios that optimize locally-owned resources and unique load factors.

 WHOLESALE CONTRIBUTION TO TOTAL COSTS

 Since wholesale energy costs make up more than 50 percent of retail customer’s rates, it is extremely important that utilities effectively manage costs and minimize associated price risks.

 Wholesale energy consists of power supply and transmission portfolio purchases and typically represents 60-70 percent of each member utility’s costs.
 As their agency and service organization, CMPAS provides members with consultative advice to help manage those costs so that they can focus on local infrastructure needs.